QMonkey/monkey-vim/README.md

 Leader+R    Replace current word.
-Not whole word, and don't need to confirm Leader+rw   Same as "Leader+R", but search for whole world Leader+rc   Same as "Leader+R", but need to confirm Leader+rwc  Same as "Leader+R", but search for whole world and need to confirm
+Not whole word, and don't need to confirm Leader+rw   Same as "Leader+R", but search for whole world Leader+rc   Same as "Leader+R", but need to confirm Leader+rcw  Same as "Leader+R", but search for whole world and need to confirm
 ```

 #### 1.6 Programming language